BayloraiEX/bd-rentals/README.md

 # Installation:

-1. add `rt-rentals` to your resources folder | Make sure folder is UNZIPPED!
+1. add `bd-rentals` to your resources folder

-2. `ensure rt-rentals` in server.cfg if necessary
+2. `ensure bd-rentals` in server.cfg if necessary

 3. Add `Rental Papers` item to inventory: